praneethratna/Image-Captioning/README.md

 # Image-Captioning

-The repository contains the implemention of Image captioning on Flickr8k dataset taken from Kaggle.
+The repository contains the implemention of Image captioning on Flickr8k dataset is taken from Kaggle.